heavyind/vue-trans/README.md

 </style>
 ```

 You can also set durations within CSS; they'll be sniffed automatically to defer the route transition.
-It's a giant win for reusability, though, to leave styles such that they simply declare what property you'd like to transition (here `opacity`), and leave the timing to each `<trans>`.
-All `duration` values are in milliseconds, and can be specified by an object: `{ enter: n1, leave: n2 }`.
-If just a number is passed (e.g., `:duration="200"`), this value is used for both `enter` and `leave`.
+It's a giant win for reusability, though, to author styles such that they simply declare what property you'd like to transition (here `opacity`), and leave the timing to each `<trans>`.
+Note that all `duration` values are in milliseconds, and can be specified by an integer as well as an object: `{ enter: n1, leave: n2 }`.
+If an integer is passed (e.g., `:duration="200"`), this value is used for both `enter` and `leave`.

 ---

-A note on initializing: Usage without initializing is undefined, and it notably breaks configuration options like `showOnce`, which allows you to transition an element in only once per instance of the app (think global navigation headers).
+*A note on initializing: Usage without initializing is undefined, and it notably breaks configuration options like `showOnce`, which allows you to transition an element in only once per instance of the app (think global navigation headers).
 It's not called for you within the plugin because You might want to defer it until, say, a loading screen has finished, so that transitions react only after the main app content has been furnished.

 ## Building for development